2025 QS ESG

 Does your institution publicly share the decisions taken in your annual general meeting?
 If so, please share the link to these minutes.

-Attached are (1) Minutes of School Council, (2) School Administration Meeting, and (3) School Fund Management Committee.
+Attached are (1) Minutes of School Council and (2) School Administration Meeting.

 (1) 校務會議記錄